 Earlier this year, SAP launched a global team of 23,000 strong under the banner Cloud Success Services.
 On the heels of that announcement, ASUG had several conversations with the new organization’s leadership on strategy, business priorities, customer impact, and vision.

 In this Q&A, Craig Davis, SAP Head of Cloud Success Services for North America, discusses the new organizational structure, service offerings, and initial customer response.
 We expect Cloud Success Services to be on the agenda during ASUG Best Practices: SAP for Cloud.
-Find more information and register for our conference at https://www.asug.com/events/asug-best-practices-sap-for-cloud.
+Find more information on SAP for Cloud at our many national and regional events.

 This is an edited version of our full conversation.